learning-at-home/hivemind/README.md

 - __Linux__ is the default OS for which hivemind is developed and tested.
 We recommend Ubuntu 18.04+ (64-bit), but other 64-bit distros should work as well.
 Legacy 32-bit is not recommended.
-- __macOS__ is also supported, but some features may not work properly.
+- __macOS__ is partially supported.
-  If you have issues, you can run hivemind using [Docker](https://docs.docker.com/desktop/mac/install/).
+  If you have issues, you can run hivemind using [Docker](https://docs.docker.com/desktop/mac/install/) instead.
   We recommend using [our Docker image](https://hub.docker.com/r/learningathome/hivemind).
 - __Windows 10+ (experimental)__ can run hivemind
   using [WSL](https://docs.microsoft.com/ru-ru/windows/wsl/install-win10).
 You can configure WSL to use GPU by